-In the majority of cases a testicle that is undescended at birth will naturally correct itself by the age of three months.
-If a testicle is still undescended after three months of age it is unlikely that it will descend naturally and surgery to move it to its correct position in the scrotum may be required.
+In most cases, a testicle that is undescended at birth will naturally correct itself by the age of three or four months.
+If a testicle is still undescended after four months of age it is unlikely that it will descend naturally and surgery to move the testicle to its correct position in the scrotum may be required.

-DiagnosisAn undescended testicle is usually detected at birth.
+DiagnosisAn undescended testicle is usually detected at birth after a physical examination.
 It may be recommended that the condition is regularly monitored to see if the testicle does descend.
 This may be done by a Plunket nurse or GP.

-If the testicle hasn’t descended by approximately three months of age, a referral to a specialist may be made.
-The doctor will carefully examine the scrotum, groin and abdomen in order to locate the testicle.
+If the testicle has not descended by approximately three months of age, a referral to a specialist may be made.
+The doctor will carefully examine the scrotum, groin and abdomen to locate the testicle.
 If the testicle is unable to be moved into the scrotum, or it retracts immediately, a diagnosis of an undescended testicle is likely to be made.

-The surgery may be performed laparoscopically (“keyhole surgery”), or may require a small incision in the groin and scrotum.
-With both surgical techniques, the testicle is located, moved to the required position in the scrotum and stitched into place so that it does not retract.
+The surgery may be performed laparoscopically, which requires a small incision (“keyhole surgery”), or may require a larger incision in the groin and scrotum ("open surgery").
+With both surgical techniques, the testicle is located, moved to the required position in the scrotum, and stitched into place so that it does not retract.
 The incisions are closed with small dissolvable stitches.

 Orchidopexy is a relatively simple surgical procedure and has a high success rate.
 Performed at an early age, orchidopexy reduces the risk of fertility problems and testicular cancer later in life.